Generic Name: ibrutinib (eye BROO ti nib)

-- Take at about the same time each day.
+Take the medicine at the same time each day.

-What should I avoid?
+What should I avoid while taking Imbruvica?

 Imbruvica side effects

-These are not all the possible side effects of Imbruvica.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.